Club Universitario de Deportes: Foundation & early years (1924–1927)

-The club was founded on 7 August 1924 as Federación Universitaria by students and professors of the National University of San Marcos such as José Rubio, the first president, and Dr. Luis Málaga, the creator of the club crest.
+The club was founded on 7 August 1924 as Federación Universitaria also known as "Federación Deportivo Universitaria" or "Federación Universitaria de Fútbol" (actual FEDUP) by students and professors of the National University of San Marcos such as José Rubio, the first president, and Dr. Luis Málaga, the creator of the club crest.
 Others present during the foundation were Plácido Galindo, Eduardo Astengo, Mario de las Casas, Alberto Denegri, Luis de Souza Ferreira and Andrés Rotta.
 At first, Federacion Universitaria was a small league that held tournaments between the faculty departments of the university.

 The National Sports Committee (El Comité Nacional de Deportes)—the highest-ranking sports committee of Peru at the time—recognized Federación Universitaria as an official league; along with other small leagues in Lima and Callao.
 They all joined the Peruvian Football Federation.
 Although there was no requirement to play a tournament to be promoted to the Primera División, the club did not play in it between 1924 and 1927.
 During this period it only played friendly matches with other teams.